First-term MLA Bhupendra Patel is BJP’s pick for Gujarat CM | Politics

 Patel’s name was not in the long list of probables being discussed in state political circles and he emerged as the dark horse, a political observer said.

-A soft-spoken leader, Patel has had a meteoric rise in state politics, starting at the municipality level and on way to becoming the CM in his first term as an MLA.
+A soft-spoken leader, Patel has had a meteoric rise in state politics, starting at the municipality level.

-He contested his maiden Assembly election from Ghatlodia constituency in Ahmedabad in 2017 and won by over 1.17 lakh votes, the highest victory margin in the state during that election.
+He contested his maiden Assembly election in 2017 and won Ghatlodia constituency in Ahmedabad by over 1.17 lakh votes, the highest victory margin in the state during that election.

 Fondly called 'Dada' by many (Rupani is called ‘Bhai’), Patel is considered close to former Gujarat chief minister and present Uttar Pradesh Governor Anandiben Patel.
 His Assembly constituency is part of the Gandhinagar Lok Sabha seat represented by Union minister Amit Shah.